-Usually this is due to too much electro smog from office equipment (computers, printers, wifi
+Usually, this is due to too much electrosmog from office equipment (computers, printers, wifi).

 You can counteract this by adding magnets, for example sitting on a chair cover with magnets in it and wearing magnetic insoles or magnetic jewellery.
-These can really help to protect your from electromagnetic stress on your body.
+These can really help to protect you from electromagnetic stress on your body.